 Documents and files can be uploaded in the documents section.

-The Notes you add appear on the PDF under a notes heading in chronological order with a name stamp next to them.
+The Notes you add appear on the PDF under the notes heading in chronological order you can see each header and text input separated by a dividing line.